learn-co-curriculum/phase-0-pac-2-switch-statements/README.md

 //=> "Hello, Alice!"
 ```

-As we can see, there's quite a bit of repetition here: We always test name and
+As we can see, there's quite a bit of repetition here: we always test `name` and
 we always compare with `===`.
 This is a pretty common selection need.
 It's so
-standard, that the `switch` statement was created to cut down the typing, but do
+standard that the `switch` statement was created to enable us to streamline our
-the same thing.
+code.
 Here's the `switch` version of the code above:

 ```js
 const name = "Alice";